sergiogvz/MonDT/README.md

-# MonDT - Decision Trees for Classification with Monotonic Constraints
+# MonDT - Decision Trees for Classification with Monotonicity Constraints

 This repository implements two different decision trees for monotonic classification: